 7. Play with emotion.
 Try to pump up your team and get them going by encouraging them.
 And then sometimes you have to yell and scream and get into the game that way.
 Don’t get a yellow or red card, but maybe even get upset at the referee or the linesman.

 The time has come for players to carve their name in history.
 One touch, tackle or free kick could crush a nation’s hopes or cause them to build a statue in your honor.
-Drogba, Rooney and Ronaldo are ready to Write The Future.
+Drogba, Wayne Rooney and Cristiano Ronaldo are ready to Write The Future.

 Mesut Ozil Game Winner Versus Ghana Mesut Ozil’s goal is perhaps the goal of the tournament so far and put…

 Iniesta scored the game winner for Spain, giving his counrty their first World Cup trophy, but he wore a special…